solarwinds/snap-plugin-lib/tutorial/01-simple/README.md

 When we have access to `time` object, we create 5 metrics - each of which is associated with a separated value.
 Also we have introduced metric groups: date and time (second position in metric name).
-Metric form will be described later in details but in short metrics should contain at least two strings separated by "/".
+Metric form will be described later in detail, but in short, metrics should contain at least two strings separated by "/".
 Usually the first one is plugin name and the last one is metric purpose.
-Intermediate strings serves as groups (collector sub-functions) and simplifies filtering.
+Intermediate strings serve as groups (collector sub-functions) and simplifies filtering.

 ### Runner